dylan-ross/hometender/README.md

 Hometender

 ## Project Description

-Search for cocktails by name or ingredient.
-Searching by ingredient will result in cocktail names of all cocktails with that specific ingredient .
-Searching by cocktail name and selecting cocktail name from ingredient search will result in cocktail image.
-Interacting with image will reveal recipe and additional information about cocktail.
-User will be able to view 3 cocktails at a time.
+Search for a cocktail by name.
+Compare up to 3 cocktails at a time.
+Search results are images that when interacted with will reveal recipe and glassware.
+Additional features include a search by ingredient form that will result in a list of all cocktails with that ingredient.
+Cocktail names in that list will link to image/recipe reveal.
 ## API and Data Sample

 https://www.thecocktaildb.com/api.php